acdigital/tinymce4-plugin-qrcode/README.md

 Grab <a href="http://codecanyon.net/item/tinymce-4-plugin-picasagoogle-plus-images/5775497?ref=ceasar">here</a> and see the demo

-### Commercial use for the QRcode wizzard plugin for tinyMCE 4
+### Commercial use for the QRcode wizzard plugin for TinyMCE 4

 For <b>commercial use</b> you can buy an unlimited license for one product for 25,-- EURO (excl.
 VAT) (for example a cms)